codemagic-ci-cd/codemagic-docs/content/testing/aws.md

 ---
-description: How to configure Flutter Driver tests in the Flutter UI
+description: How to configure Flutter Driver tests in the Flutter workflow editor
 title: Testing on AWS Device Farm
 weight: 5
 ---